richellepintucan/counter/README.md

 ## Features

-List of features ready and To dos for future development
+List of features ready and Todos for future development

--Increment: Users can increase the count by a specified value. -Decrement: Users can decrease the count by a specified value. -Reset: Ability to reset the count to its initial value.
+- Increment: Users can increase the count by a specified value.
+- Decrement: Users can decrease the count by a specified value.
+- Reset: Ability to reset the count to its initial value.

 To-do list:

 - Setup Development Environment
-- Design User Interface (UI):
+- Design User Interface (UI)
 - Implementation of Increment Decrement Functions

 ## Status